-The Welfare Committee is established as a specialized committee of the Graduate Institute Student Association to promote the welfare, mental health and health of the students of the Graduate Institute of International and Development Studies.
-Follow the Welfare Committee's Instagram page for latest updates on weekly scheduled and special events for Autumn 2022.
+The Welfare Committee was established as a specialized committee of the Graduate Institute Student Association to promote the welfare, mental health, and physical health of the Geneva Graduate Institute of International and Development Studies students.
+Follow the Welfare Committee's Instagram page for the latest updates on weekly scheduled and special events for Fall 2023.
 Read the committee's statutes here.

 President of the Welfare Committee

 Adhira Rajesh Menon & Harun Abubakar Siddique

 Erika Shinabargar & Anjali Sabnis